Creative goal setting for the “exceptional” . . . above and beyond!

 As I’ve grown older (and supposedly wiser) I’ve come to realize that nearly all of us fall into the trap of contentment.

-Fortunately, if you’ve made it his far through my lessons, YOU are NOT content.
+Fortunately, if you’ve made it his far, YOU are NOT content.
 You are hungry.
 You want more.
 You may never be content.
 This lesson is for you.

 Whether you already have that “something” that you’re passionate about, or, you are still looking around for something to grab you and make you excited, the primary goals that you must ALWAYS prioritize before all others are those that involve your passions.